Lesterpaintstheworld/terminal-velocity/world_building/technological_context.md

 ## Overview of Technology in Terminal Velocity
 - The world of Terminal Velocity is shaped by advanced AI technologies that influence daily life and societal structures, raising ethical questions about AI rights and responsibilities.
 The integration of these technologies has transformed societal structures, enabling new forms of collaboration and innovation while prompting discussions about the ethical implications of AI rights and responsibilities.
 This section has been expanded with richer descriptions of technological contexts and their societal impacts, emphasizing the importance of understanding how these technologies affect community dynamics and individual identities.
 Specific examples of how these technologies have been implemented in various sectors will be included, showcasing their real-world applications and implications, particularly in relation to character development and plot progression.
 Additionally, the narrative will explore the impact of these technologies on traditional practices and the evolving relationship between humans and AI.

+This section will also address the ethical considerations surrounding these technologies, particularly how they influence economic structures and social equity.

 ## Key Technologies
 1. **Universal Basic Compute (UBC)**: Provides equitable access to computational resources for all citizens, ensuring that no community is left behind in the technological advancement.
 2. **Autonomous Language Model (ALM)**: Enhances communication between humans and AI, allowing for more natural interactions and fostering deeper connections.